pantheon-systems/documentation/source/docs/articles/sites/external-libraries.md

 Pantheon runs the latest stable packaged version in Fedora, which is currently ImageMagick 6.8.6-3 2014-04-08 Q16.

-## I Need a Library Not Listed Here
+## Troubleshooting and FAQs

+#### What if I need a library not listed here?

-If you need a library not listed on this page, please submit a support ticket including a description of your use-case and a link to the library's webpage.
+If you need a library not listed on this page, please submit a support ticket including a description of your use case and a link to the library's webpage.

 All library's will evaluated by Pantheon's Operations Team on a case-by-case basis.

-## Troubleshooting and FAQs

 #### Will you setup and configure the module/plugin for me?